 4 – Try The Old Standby – Email

 Email is a much maligned method of communication, however it still has its place.
 It can be effective, when used in an effective way.
 Interesting subject lines, bulleted ‘why you should care’ or ‘what you should do’ lists, and thoughtful but persistent follow up can take a blah email and make it more impactful.
 Particularly before key deadlines, email is an easy way to share information and give reminders for required activities.

 Targeted emails tend to be more effective than a generic email to a large group.
 Think about different teams, or other dividing lines that could make a difference on the message.

 As you’ve probably seen, there are a quite a few short, fun videos making the rounds on social media.
 People love the brevity and humor of a short video: it’s easy to watch, share, and remember.
 You can use this to your advantage when trying to get employee attention and make a memorable impression.
 Grab your smartphone, get a quick, fun message outlined, record, and share!

-It doesn’t have to be brilliant, but it should be quirky or irreverent enough to be memorable.
+It doesn’t have to be brilliant, but enough to be memorable.
 A catchphrase, or a date repeated as the chorus to a well-known song, anything like that would be fun and catchy enough to get on camera and share with your employees.
 Get creative, and be wowed by the response (just be sure to either include or direct them to the information you need them to know).

-Perhaps the tips above seem commonplace, or too wild.
-However, all five can spark some creativity in you and help you go beyond the boundaries of your typical communication protocol.
+Perhaps the tips above seem commonplace or too wild.
+However, all five may spark some creativity in you and help you go beyond the boundaries of your typical communication protocol.
 With enrollment right around the corner, now’s the time to go big or go home (your employees will thank you).